garretchristensen/BestPracticesManual/Manual.md

 into final analyses and papers.

-Glennerster and Takavarasha (2013) have a worthwhile discussion of PAPs in their recent book, in which they highlight the ‚Äútension between the benefits of the credibility that comes from tying ones hands versus the benefits of flexibility to respond to unforeseen events and results.‚Äù First, let us clearly distinguish between PAPs and registrations.
+Glennerster and Takavarasha (2013) have a worthwhile discussion of PAPs in their recent book, in which they highlight the "tension between the benefits of the credibility that comes from tying ones hands versus the benefits of flexibility to respond to unforeseen events and results."
+First, let us clearly distinguish between PAPs and registrations.
 Registration is the act, simple in relative terms, of publicly declaring that one is running an experiment (almost, but not always, a randomized